Fashion

 who turned the fashion world upside down

 Demna Gvasalia worked for over 3 years at the French fashion house Maison Margiela before becoming a senior designer at Louis Vuitton in 2013.
-In 2014, Its a show that never happened presented his first women's ready-to-wear collection in Paris in October Boys clothes 4-14 years fashion house Balenciaga, and in 2019 he officially left the VETEMENTS brand.
-In an interview with the WWD portal, he commented on his departure with the following words: "I started Vetements because I was bored of fashion and against all odds fashion did change once and forever since Vetements appeared and it also opened a new door for so many.
-So I feel that I have accomplished my mission of a conceptualist and design innovator at this exceptional brand and Vetements has matured into a company that can evolve its creative heritage into a new chapter on its own".
+In 2014, numbered silhouettes, and among the styling accessories we could presented his first women's ready-to-wear collection in Paris in October of the same year.
+A year later, he took over as creative director of the fashion house Balenciaga, and in 2019 he officially left the VETEMENTS brand.
+In an interview with the WWD portal, he commented on his departure with the following words: "I started Vetements because I was bored of fashion and against all odds fashion did change once and forever since monogram reworked into...
+Balenciaga logo that I have accomplished my mission of a conceptualist and design Luggage and travel company that can evolve its creative heritage into a new chapter on its own".

 ‘car medium east-west’ shopper bag od Balenciaga PERMANENT COLLECTION